By Tukiya Mutupa

 It also allows us a moment to celebrate and recognise the life changing work of all the women and girls that contribute to reducing violence, in their communities and in the NHS, the unsung heroes – mothers, sisters, partners, friends, volunteers and the many women who work tirelessly with the NHS and third sector, to keep our communities and young people safe.

-The impact in their work and care, at home, is often far less understood, far less visible to the outside world, attracting no accolades or public recognition.
+The impact in their work and care, at home, is often far less understood, far less visible to the outside world.
 Often, the advocacy, and listening ear of the mother, grandmothers and aunties in the home is the bedrock of preventing youth violence which receives no accolades or public recognition.

 It would be amiss of me not to highlight what I believe we must all strive to do to continue making progress,